mattermost/docs/source/process/training.rst

 **Mattermost staff only** - Each team is responsible for its own sprint planning process.
 Sprints are currently one week long, and start on Tuesdays.
 Before the next sprint begins, teams share a quick recap of their past and upcoming sprint with leads.

-- Goal: Share demos, reflect on previous sprint, and lock on tickets for next sprint
+- Goal: Share demos, reflect on previous sprint, and lock on tickets for next sprint.
-- Attendees: Development team members (developers and product manager), plus leads for Tuesday recap
+- Attendees: Development team members (developers and product manager), plus leads for Tuesday recap.

 Triage Meeting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Mattermost staff-only** - (Triage team - 1-3 hours/week) Tuesdays and Thursdays at 09:30 (`San Francisco Time <http://everytimezone.com/>`_), or daily when a release is upcoming.

-- Goal: To provide consistent review, prioritization and ownership assignment of all tickets
+- Goal: To provide consistent review, prioritization and ownership assignment of all tickets.
-- Attendees: One dev representative from each team (ABC, XYZ, ICU), one PM, QA team, Release Manager during release, and optionally leads and other Mattermost staff
+- Attendees: One dev representative from each team (ABC, XYZ, ICU), one PM, QA team, Release Manager during release, and optionally leads and other Mattermost staff.

 Note: